RgRohithGoud/pingpong/README.md

 # pingpong
 - Repository for the code of a example pingpong game.
-- Play this game at https://blackbird-pingpong.herokuapp.com/ .
+- Play this game at https://RgRohithGoud-pingpong.herokuapp.com/ .
-- This is written using vanilla HTML,CSS and JS.
+- This is written using HTML,CSS and JS.